A perfect Day in Zermatt with Kids

 Ascent:: By Sunnegga funicular / Descent:: 645m

 Good to know:: Not push-chair friendly to hike down, but easily accessible with push-chair to the Lake and play area by Sunnegga

 Popular and well-known restaurants in the Findeln Hamlet.
 Need to make a reservation during peak time.
 Chez Vrony & Findelnhof

 This hike is also open during winter season, check conditions with Zermatt Tourism

 Also nice to hike up and then take the cable car down.

-You may also like the following easy Family Hikes in Valais with kids
+You may also like the following Family Activities in Zermatt with Kids

-- Zermatt – Matterhorn Glacier Paradise – An Epic Family trip
+- Zermatt - Matterhorn Glacier Paradise - An Epic Family Experience

 I hope that the information provided here will prove itself useful when planning your Perfect Day In Zermatt with Kids.